 Vaux's work has variously been described as minimalist and constructivist although since his primary interest is in colour and light he has more in common with the American west coast artists than the New York minimalists.

-In 2005, a monograph on Marc Vaux written by Vaux's long term supporter Norbert Lynton was published by 21 Publishing.
+A monograph Marc Vaux was written by Vaux's long term supporter Norbert Lynton and published by 21 Publishing in 2005 (ISBN 1872784313).

 The Tate Gallery holds a good collection of Vaux's work from 1959 to the present day.